ghostwond3r/Self-Way/Guide/CS_anonymity/Masked_Man.md

 Following the creation of the NewBloodProject (NBP), this guide had to be written.
 I will describe, to the best of my own knowledge, as well as the one from others, how to stay safe. **You can only change the world by being FREE.**

-> OPSEC ? uh..?
+> OPSEC ?

 * * The less you say, the harder it is for people to figure out what you’re doing.
 You do not want to give people an opportunity to take control of your actions or your life.
-So, in short – shut the f**k up, alright?
+So, in short; **keep your mouth close**.

 </br>